Epistimio/orion/docs/src/user/cli/status.rst

 The ``--collapse`` Argument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 On the other end, if you wish to only get an overview of the experiments and the amount of trials
-linked to them without looking through the whole experiment tree, you can use the ``--collapse``
+linked to them without looking through the whole EVC tree, you can use the ``--collapse``
 option.
 As its name indicates, it will collapse every children into the root experiment and make a
-total count of the amount of trials `in that experiment tree`.
+total count of the amount of trials `in that EVC tree`.
 As always, we provide an output to
 give you an example: